 Dean and Director of the School of Marine and Atmospheric Sciences

 Dr. Zhang is Principal Investigator of the US Department of Energy's Atmospheric Radiation Measurement Program (ARM) and the Climate Change and Prediction Program (CCPP), Principal Investigator of the NASA Modeling and Analysis Program (MAP), and a past recipient of the Early Faculty Award of the National Science Foundation.
-He has authored or co-authored more than 90 papers and a book on climate and atmospheric sciences.
-He has served on several editorial boards, including as Editor of the Journal of Advances in Modeling Earth Systems (JAMES).
-He also serves on many advisory and professional committees, including the Advisory Committee of the US Department of Energy on Biological and Environmental Research, the Steering Committee of the International Global Water and Energy Cycle Program, and Expert Steering Committee of the Global Change Program of the Chinese Ministry of Science and Technology.
-He is an elected member of the Eurasian Academy of Sciences and a co-recipient of the 2007 Nobel Peace Prize for his work with the Intergovernmental Panel on Climate Change (IPCC).
+He has authored or co-authored more than100 papers and two books on climate and atmospheric sciences.
+He has served on many editorial boards, including as Editor of the Journal of Advances in Modeling Earth Systems (JAMES).
+He also serves on many advisory and professional committees, including the Advisory Committee of the US Department of Energy on Biological and Environmental Research (BERAC), the Steering Committee of the International Global Water and Energy Cycle Program (GEWEX), and the Scientific Steering Committee of the Global Change Program of the Chinese Ministry of Science and Technology (MOST).
+He is an elected member of the Eurasian Academy of Sciences, Fellow of American Meteorological Society, and a co-recipient of the 2007 Nobel Peace Prize for his work with the Intergovernmental Panel on Climate Change (IPCC).

 145 Endeavour Hall